 Short Term Practicum: Brand Culture Building

-- Come to appreciate that brand-driven cultures are always the product of humans
+- Appreciate that brand-driven cultures are always the product of humans

 - Recognize that a culture’s effect, large or small, negative AND positive, on healthy humans is nearly unavoidable but, often times, understandable

-- Learn how to evaluate one’s own role in relation to personal / local brand-driven cultures
+- Evaluate one’s own role in relation to personal / local brand-driven cultures

 - Trigger or excite an existing fascination with the role that humans have played in developing myriad brand-driven type cultures throughout history